Potato Bread or Potato Rolls

 Bread Machine Method

-Have liquid ingredients at 80°F unless otherwise specified in your manual; all others at room temperature.
+- Have liquid ingredients at 80°F unless otherwise specified in your manual; all others at room temperature.
 Place ingredients in pan in the order listed.
 Select Basic or White Bread cycle and medium/normal crust for loaf.
 Select Manual cycle for rolls and take dough out after kneading cycle.
 Continue with Rising, Shaping & Baking instructions below.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
-If it is dry and stiff, add water, 1/2 to 1 TBSP at a time.
-If it is too wet and sticky, add 1 TBSP of flour at a time.
+If it is dry and stiff, add water, ½ to 1 tablespoon at a time.
+If it is too wet and sticky, add 1 tablespoon of flour at a time.
 See our Bread Machine section for more helpful tips and information.

-Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour and other dry ingredients.
-Combine water and oil and heat to 120° to 130°F.
+- Dry mixture: Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour and other dry ingredients.
+Liquids: Combine warm water (120° to 130°F) and oil.
+Set aside.
+Follow desired mixer method below.

 Rising, Shaping and Baking